josiahjswab/express-server/README.md

 # express-server

-This project is an expres learning exercise for myself.
+This project is an express learning exercise for myself.